IgniteUI/ignite-ui/README.md

 To get started follow the respective package manager installation:

 #### Ignite UI CLI
-To get started with the Ignite UI CLI and Ignite UI for Angular:
+To get started with the Ignite UI CLI and Ignite UI:

 ```
 npm i -g igniteui-cli